RMSLowside/rmslow/Drawings/User Preference Service/README.md

 # User Preference Service

 The User Preferences Service will capture and store user preferences that would persist between sessions.
-The service would also allow users to access and manage their personal preferences to tailor their application environment for an optimal user experience.
+The service will allow users to manage personal preferences to tailor their working environment for an optimal application experience.

 ## **Components**
-### Datastore
+## Datastore

 ## SDK